safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise4.md

 ---

 <br>**1) Create Topic**
-<br>The first step is to create a topic that will be triggered by the email.
-Log in to the FME Server Web UI and navigate to the Notifications page.
+<br>The first step is to create a Topic that will be triggered by the email.
+Log in to the FME Server web user interface and navigate to the Notifications page.

-Click the Publications tab and then click the New button.
+Click the Publications tab and then select New.

-Enter "Email Receiver" as publication name.
+Enter "Email Receiver" as the Name.
 Then click in the text box under Topics to Publish To.
-Type in ShapeIncomingEmail and click on it to add.
-This will create a new topic and assign it to this publication.
+Type in *ShapeIncomingEmail* and click on it to add.
+This will create a new Topic and assign it to this Publication.

 ![](./Images/Img4.417.Ex4.CreateIncomingTopic.png)

-The new publication can be created to use either the Email (SMTP) protocol or the Email (IMAP) protocol.
+The new Publication can be created to use either the Email (SMTP) protocol or the Email (IMAP) protocol.

 SMTP is easier to set up but FME Server must reside on a server with a proper DNS record (all FME Cloud and Training machines will have this).
 IMAP is necessary when FME Server resides on an internal network.